Skip to content Personal Investing

 Sources: T. Rowe Price and Morningstar (see Additional Disclosure).
 All data analysis by T. Rowe Price.
 Funds are categorized by Morningstar’s classifications.

-*The active assets under management (AUM) as of June 30, 2024, across all funds considered in the analysis are aggregated, and those funds offered at any point in the analysis period by the largest five active fund managers by AUM (other than T. Rowe Price), as identified by Morningstar, are grouped together here.
-Comparable passive funds are (1) mutual funds and exchange-traded funds (ETFs) classified as an “index fund” in the Morningstar Direct database and (2) in the same Morningstar category as the active funds being analyzed.
+* The active assets under management (AUM) as of December 31, 2024, across all funds considered in the analysis are aggregated, and those funds offered at any point in the analysis period by the largest five active fund managers by AUM (other than T. Rowe Price), as identified by Morningstar, are grouped together here.
+Comparable passive funds are (1) mutual funds and exchange-traded funds (ETFs) classified as an “index fund” or categorized as “index-based” in the Morningstar Direct database and (2) in the same Morningstar category as the active funds being analyzed.
 All Active Managers represents the actively managed (non-index fund) mutual funds and ETFs in the Morningstar Direct database, excluding those managed by T. Rowe Price.
-The performance of the T. Rowe Price active funds, the Five Largest Active Managers funds, and the All Active Managers funds were compared against the comparable passive funds using 10-year periods, rolled monthly, over the 20 years ended June 30, 2024.
+The performance of the T. Rowe Price active funds, the Five Largest Active Managers funds, and the All Active Managers funds were compared against the comparable passive funds using 10-year periods, rolled monthly, over the 20 years ended December 31, 2024.
 The study analyzed all open-end funds and ETFs within U.S. Morningstar categories where passive funds are present.
 The oldest share class returns are used for analysis.
 Money market funds are excluded from the analysis.

 Why the frequency of outperformance matters